 - Look at the quality of the ingredients, their concentration, and their bioavailability.
 Consult a licensed esthetic physician or a dermatologist for further information.

 - Test the products and choose the one that works best for your skin and your skin concerns (like wrinkles, blemishes, pigmentation, and acne).

 - Check the packaging.
 Since most antioxidants degrade quickly when exposed to sunlight, ensure the product you pick comes in dark or opaque air-tight containers.

 The Downside Of Antioxidants

 - They oxidize or break down quickly.
 Hence, it is important to package them properly for better shelf life.
 They are vulnerable to external conditions such as air, temperature, and light.

 - The formulations tested in the lab or in research studies do not guarantee consistent results in real time (1).

-Antioxidants capture free radicals and protect the skin.
-Apart from including antioxidants in your diet, you also can use products containing them.
-Although the research on the effectiveness of topical use of antioxidants for skin health is still in its early stages, the results look promising.
-You can include different antioxidants in your skin care routine to solve skin concerns such as redness, wrinkles, acne scars, hyperpigmentation, and sunburns.
-So, go ahead and include these antioxidants in your skin care regimen for beautiful and healthy skin!
+Antioxidants protect the skin by capturing free radicals.
+Aside from integrating antioxidants into your diet, you can also employ antioxidant-containing products.
+Even though research on the usefulness of topical antioxidants for skin health is still in its early phases, the results appear to be promising.
+Antioxidants can be used in your skin care routine to treat redness, wrinkles, acne scars, hyperpigmentation, and sunburns, among other issues.
+So, follow the tips discussed in the article and incorporate these antioxidants into your skin care regimen for healthy and beautiful skin!

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.